msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 Do NOT comment on the original lesion in the image overlayed with SHAP.

-## Grad-CAM and SHAP alignement Guidelines
+## Grad-CAM and SHAP alignment Guidelines

 The two visual XAI methods are alligned if:
 1. For "Malignant" predictions: in Grad-CAM method the red (warm) colour overlay is located over the lesion AND in SHAP method the green overlay is roughly over the same skin area.